csc-training/hip-programming/docs/07-multi-gpu.md

 - Parallel computing
     - A problem is split into smaller subtasks
-    - Multiple subtasks are processed simultaneously using multiple cores
+    - Multiple subtasks are processed simultaneously using multiple CPUs/GPUS

 <!-- Copyright CSC -->
  ![](img/compp.svg){.center width=40%}